 The top headlines from around the web: type in a topic, it gives the most popular stories from a wide variety of blogs and publications.
 You can also browse by category.
 Simple but effective.

 A powerful mind-mapping tool with a free version that allows you to make three rich-media mind maps to collect ideas and craft concepts.

 Ace free app for collating ideas and note-taking.
 A 'note' can be a chink of formatted text, a full webpage or excerpt, a photo, a voice recording, or old-school handwritten text.
 Never forget an idea again!

-Twitter monitoring platform that lets you search, set alerts and analyse sentiment on every tweet ever made.
-With a free trial and then payment plan.
+Twitter monitoring platform that lets you search set alerts and analyse sentiment on every tweet ever made.
+With a free trial and then a payment plan.

 9. Google Trends